BhavaniPonnuri/credit-card-fraud-detection/README.md

 Target Feature:
 * 'Class' - Output Feature | Which tells whether the transaction is normal or fraud type.

+Initially the Exploratory Data Analysis (EDA) and model training is performed in Jupyter notebook files.

 ## Approach for the Project:

 1. Data Ingestion :